w3c/tokyo18-workshop/minutes.md

 > *Florian Rivoal:* If you would like to know more, here is a video of a [20 minute presentation I made about the question richard asked about Media Queries](https://www.dotconferences.com/2017/11/florian-rivoal-media-queries-4).

 **Dave Cramer:** How do we organize and coordinate these groups, and make sure information flows form one to the other?

-> *Makoto Murata:* ISO/IEC JTC1/SC29 is the committee responsible for maintaining the OpenType specification.
-Its secretariat is IPSJ/ITSCJ (Information Processing Society of Japan/Information Technology Standards Commission of Japan).
-I called them today, they are willing to have a relationship with W3C.

 **Ivan Herman:** Very good question, I don't have a direct answer.
 It's a problem at the W3C level
 … All the groups directly on publications or in the CGs, have a one-stop place where there is a one-stop place with a good set of references.